bitkarrot/satshkd/README.md

 Todo:
 - need cron job for updating daily data from bitfinex
-- deploy to production with wsgi and nginx
+- localization - need localization template like nodejs below
-- localization
+- deploy to production with wsgi and nginx - done

 To run as python3